K-d4wg/ros2_heinz/README.md

 Important Packages:
 - ROS2 Jazzy
 - Gazebo Sim Harmonic (older distributions of Gazebo Sim do not fully support e.g. the Feet Contact Sensors)
+- ros-jazzy-joint-state-publisher-gui package (you can install it with apt)

 Installation:
 - in /ros2_ws/src